WHY SCOTT KARL

 Before you can make smart decisions about your money, you might want to consider looking at your financial decisions in a broad context.
 In essence, you may need to have a strong grasp of how eroding factors can negatively affect your retirement assets.

-The L.E.A.P. model may be able to offer you a “big picture” view of your financial future, incorporating everything from income, debt and investments to insurance and taxes.
+incorporating everything from income, debt and investments to insurance and taxes.
 This enables you to clearly see the impact of all your financial decisions.
 Many financial representatives’ recommendations and decisions are based on unproven concepts, bias, personal opinion, convenience, and sales persuasion, which makes it difficult to verify the results of a financial plan.
 In contrast, L.E.A.P. offers a valid economic and financial model within, which blends financial science and visual simplification with a philosophy of protection-savings-growth that may help you achieve your optimal financial potential.
 Much like a game board, the model allows you to simulate financial strategies and view potential outcomes, which may increase confidence about your final decisions.

 And while most financial representatives have been taught to just allow money to compound, L.E.A.P. agents may be able to get money in motion to possibly create a multiplier effect that offers the potential for improved performance.

 You deserve the opportunity to see how you may be able to best position your financial products to perform most efficiently without a hefty price tag.

 Scott Karl has the skills to orchestrate a financial plan with an initial goal of no additional out-of-pocket outlay.